Vodkacannon/general-physics/contributing.md

 * keep function implementations 40 lines or under (for code quality compliance).

-* separate long one-liners into multiple lines.
+* separate one-liners, that overflow, into multiple lines.

 Thank you.